JZnebel/mixandgo/README.md

 To run this project locally, ensure you have the following installed:

-- Ruby (version `3.x` recommended)
+- Ruby (version `3.3.0` recommended)
-- Rails
+- Rails (8.0.1)
-- Node.js and Yarn
+- Node.js and npm
-- Puppeteer (installed via Node.js dependencies)
+- Puppeteer (installed via npm dependencies)
+- PostgreSQL (download and install if not already available)
 - Tailwind CSS (integrated via Rails)

 ## Installation